You work hard at practice and at game time, and your glasses should work hard for you, too.

 Glasses manufacturers have been getting in the game.
 “Keep your eye on the ball” is a constant refrain in many sports.
-But without clear vision, it is much harder to track the ball, other players, and changing conditions.
+But without a clear vision, it is much harder to track the ball, other players, and changing conditions.
 Accurate depth perception and clear peripheral vision are absolutely essential in most sports.

 Visual acuity can change over time, especially in children and adolescents who aren’t yet done growing.
 A prescription that worked just fine last year might need an update this season.
-You may be surprised how many options are available for your particular sport.
+You may be surprised by how many options are available for your particular sport.
 Prescription lenses can be added to swim goggles, diving masks, hunters’ shooting glasses, tinted sunglasses, ski masks, and even protective eyewear designed to fit under helmets in high-contact sports like hockey and football.

 And these aren’t your grandfather’s goggles.
 With an increased focus on safety, designers have taken eyewear for athletes to the next level.
-A new generation of sleek, high-performance frames offer levels of protection that the clunky goggles of decades past can’t match.
+A new generation of sleek, high-performance frames offers levels of protection that the clunky goggles of decades past can’t match.
 Many features have been drastically improved, such as ventilation to prevent fogging of the lenses.